Olympus PEN-F vs TG-5

 It is notable that the PEN-F has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the PEN-F and the TG-5 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the PEN-F does not have a direct predecessor.
+Both the PEN-F and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The TG-5 was replaced by the Olympus TG-6, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Which of the two cameras – the Olympus PEN-F or the Olympus TG-5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.